 Addresses \$0050 through \$044F are RAM locations.
-The location of the stack RAM is programmable with the reset stack pointer instruction (RSP).
+The location of the stack RAM is programmable.
 The 16-bit stack pointer allows the stack to be anywhere in the 64-Kbyte memory space.

 For correct operation, the stack pointer must point only to RAM locations.